 In regards to permanent positions, stay informed on possible future job openings by visiting the appropriate section of our official website.

-The SNFCC offers free guided tours of its award-winning building complex, home to the new premises of the Greek National Opera and the National Library of Greece, designed by the Renzo Piano Building Workshop.
+The SNFCC offers guided tours of its award-winning building complex, home to the new premises of the Greek National Opera and the National Library of Greece, designed by the Renzo Piano Building Workshop.

 Guided tours for groups are available to educational associations, cultural organizations, NGOs and other groups.
 To reserve, please call (+30) 216 8091004 or e-mail firstname.lastname@example.org.
-Guided tours are available for groups between 12–25 persons.

 The SNFCC welcomes primary and secondary school groups to its educational programs.
 To book your visit at an SNFCC's educational program, please call (+30) 216 8091005 or e-mail email@example.com.
-For groups of up to 25 students.